far0s/hetic-p2019-04/README.md

 ## Setup
 Once running, the app does the following:
-1. Mounts the `app` folder onto a local server
+* Mounts the `app` folder onto a local server.
-2. Listens for changes inside the `src` directory, and compiles the necessary files into the `app` directory, which will then automaticaly livereload or inject changes.
-CSS changes are injected, all other changes force a page reload.
+* Listens for changes inside the `src` directory, and compiles the necessary files into the `app` directory, which will then automaticaly livereload or inject changes.
+* CSS changes are injected, all other changes force a page reload.

 ## SCSS Setup
 * `mixins` holds all Sass/SCSS mixins, FastShell ships with a few helpers